achmaddhani/zomato-investment-analysis/README.md

 Goals:
 Diverse Partnerships: Collaborate with varied restaurant types across different cities.

 Data-Driven Insights: Use Zomato's database to gauge customer preferences and restaurant features.

-Quality Focus: Prioritize higher-rated restaurants to ensure quality and appeal.
+Quality Focus: Prioritize higher-rated restaurants to ensure quality and appeal and follow the trends of each city.

 Timely Execution: Complete analysis by next week.
 Secure partnerships within a month.

 📈 Analysis Tools: